UTS-eResearch/datacrate/README.md

 *  To enable automated ingest into repositories or catalogues such as ReDBOX.

-NOTE: The package format does not need to be able to be created by people, that will be done by software tools such as Cr8it and Calcyte, this means some complexity is allowable, but complexity of implementation will add cost so there needs to be a cost-benefit analysis.
-Cost of consumption of data also costs, so we will try to minimise that in the design.
+NOTE: The package format does not need to be able to be created by people, that will be done by software tools such as Cr8it and Calcyte.

 ## FAQ